Call Us: 0330 1332 857

 Repeated motions involving the arms can result in wear and tear to the shoulder muscles, eventually developing into an injury to the shoulder.

-A patient with a rotator cuff injury will usually feel pain around the shoulder and upper arm, which is often made worse by reaching out in front or behind the patient’s back.
+A person with a rotator cuff injury will usually feel pain around the shoulder and upper arm, which is often made worse by reaching out in front or behind the patient’s back.
 The pain can manifest as a general ache or a more severe, sharp pain upon moving the shoulder and arm.
 It is common for patients to experience more pain during the night if they have an injury to the shoulder, such as a rotator cuff tear.

 Many patients also report a feeling of weakness in the arm and an inability to raise the arm up above the head.
 Some can also hear a clicking or grating sound when they move the shoulder.